 Geography is everywhere, in our everyday lives, on our journeys to school, in the places we live.
 It therefore offers many opportunities for children of all ages to experience learning beyond the classroom.
 This allows them to enrich their knowledge by, for example, visiting places they may not normally consider, places of geographical interest or conducting geographical surveys within the local area to gain relevant information that will contribute to the learning journey.

 The Geography curriculum at Chesswood is knowledge rich, introducing the essential knowledge pupils need to be educated citizens.
-Knowledge has been sequenced effectively, to ensure that children have a good understanding of core locational and place knowledge, that they have a clear and well-thought-out foundation in the features and processes involved in physical and human geography which can be built on throughout the four years at Chesswood and beyond.
-Skills is taught both separately and in conjunction with the knowledge to enable them to be embedded and able to be applied.
+Knowledge has been sequenced effectively, to ensure that children have a good understanding of core locational and place knowledge, that they have a clear and well-thought-out foundation in the features and processes involved in physical and human Geography, which can be built on throughout the four years at Chesswood and beyond.
+Skills are taught both separately and in conjunction with the knowledge to enable them to be embedded and applied.
 Core knowledge and skills are specified in detail and laid out in knowledge organisers, including vocabulary.

 The Geography curriculum seeks to introduce children to the location of globally significant places, their physical and human characteristics and their interdependence, as well as the skills which will enable them to collect, analyse, communicate information through fieldwork.
 Units are chosen specifically to stretch children’s knowledge and skills development, with a key focus on core technical vocabulary and understanding.